jctanner/rhoai-hacking/docs/GATEWAY.md

 # OpenShift Ingress Operator Gateway API Implementation

+> **Note**: This documentation was created by analyzing the [OpenShift cluster-ingress-operator](https://github.com/openshift/cluster-ingress-operator) source code using Claude (Cursor.ai) in agent mode to automatically parse and understand the codebase architecture and functionality.

 ## Overview

 The OpenShift Cluster Ingress Operator provides a comprehensive Gateway API implementation that integrates with the OpenShift Service Mesh (Istio) to deliver cloud-native ingress capabilities.
 This implementation follows the Kubernetes Gateway API specification while providing OpenShift-specific integrations and enterprise features.